The 24.7m cutter Hallowe’en designed by William Fife III for Lt Col JFN Baxendale, was launched in 1926.

 LENGTH: 80ft – 24.75m

-William Fife decided to rig the yacht as a low-aspect ration Bermudan cutter, which was uncommon in the days when gaff rigged racers dominated the various regattas.
-These experiments with her rig continued over the following years as her mast and boom heights changed and eventually she was transformed to a yawl.
-As a yawl– rigged COTTON BLOSSOM IV she dominated ocean racing for many years, and has held important records.
-After racing in the Mediterranean for a number of years she returned to the Atlantic under new owner Alfred Larsen, a Norwegian industrialist.
-She became the Royal Norwegian Racing Clubs official yacht and was helmed numerous times by future king to Norway, Prince Olaf.
+As Cotton Blossom IV, she dominated ocean racing for many years and held important records.
+After racing in the Mediterranean she returned to the Atlantic under new owner Alfred Larsen, a Norwegian industrialist.
+She became the Royal Norwegian Yacht Club’s official yacht and was helmed numerous times by the future King of Norway, Prince Olav.